If yes, click here to login.

 BBB rating is based on 13 factors.
 Get the details about the factors considered.

-Factors that raised the rating for Blind Magic, Inc. include:
+Factors that affect the rating for Blind Magic, Inc. include:

 - Length of time business has been operating